Your monthly pledge: A lifeline for animals. START NOW!

 cows in factory farming

-Finally, the egg industry keeps tens of thousands of hens (sometimes more) in giant farms.
-Up to six of them live in one cramped cage, often trampling the dead bodies of their companions.
+The egg industry keeps hens in wire cages for their entire lives.
+Up to six of them are put in one cramped cage, often trampling the dead bodies of their companions.
 Each hen is only allotted living space the size of a piece of printer paper.
+Egg farms typically have tens of thousands of hens in each shed in rows of cages stacked on each other.
+Some farms keep one million hens or more throughout multiple sheds.

 These hens often peck each other in frustration, causing them to lose their feathers.
 To minimize this, the sensitive beaks of newborn female chicks will be cut without anesthesia.